HellD4nGer/LapTopia/README.md

 # LapTopia
-This is an E-commerce App for Laptops
+This is a React Native E-commerce App for Laptops